-2. Take a sensory break
+2. Take a Sensory Break

 Put your baby down in a safe spot, go into the bathroom for a minute or two and give yourself a sensory break.
-A sensory break means turning off all of the lights, and for one or two minutes sitting in silence and allowing yourself to calm down.
+A sensory break means turning off all of the lights, and for one or two minutes, sitting in silence and allowing yourself to calm down.
 Your baby will be ok for a few minutes if they are in a safe spot.
-In fact your baby will be better off with a calm mom who took a few minutes to calm herself down, then a mom who is so angry or anxious that she cannot handle it who is holding her.
+In fact, your baby will be better off with a calm mom who took a few minutes to calm herself down, than a mom who is so angry or anxious that she cannot handle it who is holding her.
 It is ok to take a quick break to calm yourself down.

 In addition to this, if you find that you are a mom who is very sensitive to lights and noises, build in these sensory breaks into your day even when your baby isn’t crying!
 These moments of peace and a break from noise and stimulation will help you feel calm in the moments when your baby is crying.

-3. Check in on your NESTS
+3. Check in on Your N.E.S.T.S.

 It is SO MUCH HARDER to deal with crying when you are running on empty.
 If you find that you are constantly being triggered by your baby’s crying, it is important to check in on your own NESTS.